Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks: Conclusion

 \section{Conclusion}

 Modeling and recognition of surgical activities poses an interesting research problem as the need for assistance and guidance through automation is addressed by the community.
 Although a number of recent works studied automatic recognition of surgical activities, generalizability of these works across different tasks and different datasets remains a challenge.
-In order to overcome the challenge of generalizability across different tasks and different datasets, we need to define generic representations of surgical activities that are robust to scene variation.
+In order to overcome the challenge of generalizability across different tasks and different datasets, we need to define generic and sparse representations of surgical activities that are robust to scene variation.
 Pose-based joint and skeleton representations suffer relatively little from the intra-class variances when compared to image cues \cite{yao}.
+These representations are also able to infer part information of objects such as orientational and relative spatial relationships.

-In this paper, we introduced a modality independent of the scene, therefore robust to scene variation, based on spatial temporal graph representations of surgical tool structure and joints.
-To our knowledge, our paper is the first to use spatial temporal graph representations based on pose estimations of surgical tools for surgical activity recognition.
-To show the effectiveness of the modality we introduce, we modeled and recognized surgical activities in videos using this modality.
-We first constructed a spatial temporal graph of surgical tool joints representing the surgical tool skeleton.
-We then learn hierarchical temporal relationships between the joints over time using Spatial Temporal Graph Convolutional Networks (ST-GCN) \cite{stgcn} which exploits the natural graph structure of skeleton data and the structural connectivities of joints.
+In this paper, we introduced a modality independent of the scene, therefore robust to scene variation, based on spatial temporal graph representations of surgical tools.
+To our knowledge, our paper is the first to use pose-based skeleton representations for surgical activity recognition.
+To explore the effectiveness of the modality we introduce, we modeled and recognized surgical activities in videos using this modality.
+We first constructed a spatial graph of surgical tool joints representing the surgical tool skeleton, we then extend this graph temporally.
+We learn hierarchical spatial temporal features using ST-GCN \cite{stgcn} instead of relying on rule based parsing techniques.
+ST-GCN exploits the natural graph structure of skeleton data and the structural connectivities of joints over time across a sequence of frames.